How to Buy or Sell an Investment Property

 Make An Offer Based on Market Trends

-In a buyers' market you can consider making an offer below the asking price depending on the comparables in the area.
+In a buyers' market you can consider making an offer below the asking price depending on the comparable properties in the area.
 In a sellers’ market you most likely will have to bid over asking price.
 How much more over asking price will depend on the desirability of the property and number of competitors

 At the end of the day, it is always your choice that should prevail, not just the advice from your Realtor, no matter how reputable and knowledgeable he or she can be.